jhoyax/laravel-contact-form/README.md

 # Laravel Contact Form

 This package allows you to include contact form anywhere in views.
-You can also add/edit fields in the table by overwriting the migration file.
+You can also add/edit fields in the table by overwriting the migration file and update validation rules in config file.

 ## Installation